CFMVCarlos/React-Basics-Coursera/README.md

    A foundational React application to understand the basic setup and structure.

 2. **Calculator**
    A functional calculator app created with React to explore state and props.
+This is the final project of the "React Basics" course.

 3. **Advanced React App**
    Demonstrates advanced React concepts and design patterns.